samatar26/infrastructure/README.md

 You can then save the contents of the credentials.json in any automation pipeline!

+Note - There's a list of canonical apis that should be turned on, i.e. cloudresourcemanager.googleapis.com

 ### Common Terraform commands:

 #### Terraform init